jonathanendersby/SimpleChat/README.md

 If you create the chat you are Party A. Party A and B have different URLS.
 Party A is the host and knows both URLS.
 Party B sees a simplified version of the interface and does not know the Party A URL.

+# API Usage
+* Firstly this is a very crude "API", but it works perfectly well considering.
 * Hit /json/new/ to create a new chat with JSON feedback.
 * POST to `party_a_url` with a form parameter called `lines` with the message you wish to send.
 You'll get back a JSON response with the full chat log.